Nowadays, Arduino projects are very popular and they controls everything, as they are easy to build and they are useful for learning electronics.

 To build a Bluetooth Controlled Police Siren Sound Circuit with Arduino follow the below steps:

-- First collect all components as per circuit diagram.
+- First, collect all components as per circuit diagram.

-- Digital pin 9 connects to second red LED using resistor.
+- Then digital pin 9 connects to second red LED using resistor and digital pin 10 connects to first blue LED using resistor.

-- Digital pin 11 connects to second blue LED using resistor.
+- After that, digital pin 11 connects to second blue LED using resistor and digital pin 6 connects to speaker positive.

 Note: